ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/CATE_distributions-1.png" width="768" />

 The ATE is still near the middle of the distribution of point estimates for the CATE’s.
 However, the standard error for the ATE is well lower than the bulk of the standard errors for the various versions of the CATE.
 If you have designed and powered a study to compute the ATE, be very cautious about switching your focus to the CATE.
-You might not have the right data set to answer questions like that.
+You might not have the right data set to do a good job estimating the CATE with precision.

 In case you were wondering, all those counterfactual cases with near-zero point estimates and near-zero standard errors had `Other` as the value for `ethnicgrp`.
 If you look back up to the model summary for `glm2`, you’ll notice the coefficient for that category has a very low point estimate and an extremely large standard error.
 This is what can happen when you include a categorical variables with only a handful of cases for one of the categories in a frequentist logistic regression model.
 Happily, this will be a much smaller problem when we adopt a Bayesian framework in the next post.